Torom/BotLi/README.md

 ## Interacitve mode

-In this mode you control the bot with commands you write into the console.
+In this mode the bot is controlled by commands entered into the console.

 ### Start

-To start the bot, type
+To start the bot, type:

 ```bash
 python user_interface.py
 ```
 The bot automatically accepts challenges.
 Which challenges are accepted is defined in the config in the section `challenge`.

-To see all commands, type
+To see all commands, type:
 ```
 help
 ```

 ### Matchmaking

-To challenge other players with similar ratings, type
+To challenge other players with similar ratings, type:
 ```
 matchmaking
 ```

 Change the settings in `matchmaking` in the config to change how this bot challenges other players.
 The bot will not accept challenges in this mode.
-To exit the matchmaking mode type
+To exit the matchmaking mode type:
 ```
 stop
 ```

-To exit the bot completely, type
+To exit the bot completely, type:
 ```
 quit
 ```